It would be awesome if you could babysit out of your own home. But is that something you can actually make a reality, or is it just fantasy?

 What do parents expect of babysitters regarding food?
 Read our article for the answer: Do babysitters provide food?

-If you're babysitting younger kids, expect to potentially spend more on diapers and other supplies.
+If you're babysitting younger children, expect to potentially spend more on diapers and other supplies.
 Parents may provide their own diaper bags when they leave their child with you, or they may reimburse you for your own expenses.
-But either way, it's always a good idea to have some extras on hand just in case.
+Either way, it's always a good idea to have some extras on hand just in case.

 If you're really serious about babysitting from home and will be running something more akin to a daycare, you may even make alterations to your house.
 For example, painting a special playroom, childproofing, and more.